 Diploma in Neonatal Lung ultrasound

-The program consists of following steps.
+The program consists of the following steps.

 Step 2: Participants must get enrolled in any assigned workshops in Neonatal Lung Ultrasound (assigned below)

 Step 7: Exit Exam: Online Assessment Exam with 20 case scenarios (with real case recorded clips).
-Securing 75% in the exit exam would make them eligible to receive the Diploma certificate provided from Neopeds Academy.
+Securing 75% in the exit exam would make them eligible to receive the Diploma certificate provided by Neopeds Academy.